 The Division of Program Statistics provides American Indian/Alaska Native demographic and patient care information including statistical tables and charts discussing health trends and regional differences.

 Office of Minority Health

-Statistics are accessible by minority group or health topic.
+This office publishes Minority Population Profiles which provides statistics by minority group or health topic.

 Office on Women's Health